thegooddocsproject/templates/quickstarts/template-quickstarts.md

 ## Next Steps

-{Now that you've completed this quickstart, try these to learn more about {feature}.
+Now that you've completed this quickstart, try these to learn more about {feature}.
 + Reference Link 1
 + Reference Link 2
-+ Reference Link n}
++ Reference Link n